 The CLUE Team

-David VanZandt, Director and Chief Archaeologist
+David VanZandt, Director and Chief Archaeologist (Deceased)

-Tom Kowalczk, Director of Remote Sensing
+Tom Kowalczk, Principal Director

 Tom is currently retired and an avid shipwreck hunter off his boat Dragonfly.
 He is a lifelong resident of Ottawa county Ohio and grew up fishing and diving in Lake Erie.
 Tom began diving shipwrecks in 1965 and has been researching Great Lakes history ever since.
 He holds an International certification of safe scuba diving from NASDS and is a past scuba diving instructor.
 Active in the Great Lakes community, he is a past board member of The Association of Great Lakes Maritime History (AGLMH), a member of the Great Lakes Historical Society (GLHS), and Save Ontario’s Shipwrecks (SOS).
 Tom is an experienced researcher, side scan sonar operator, and scuba diver.